Galloping to Freedom: Saving the Adobe Town Appaloosas

 Only $39.95 US + Shipping & Handling!

-Now Available for Sale!
+Now on Sale!
 The 2019 Wild Horse Freedom Federation Calendar

 This calendar is dedicated to the wild horses of Adobe Town and Salt Wells Creek who lost their freedom, their families, and some of whom lost their lives in the Checkerboard Roundup of 2017.
 They will not be forgotten.
 These wild horses deserve to live out their lives in freedom on our public lands where they love and where they belong, and the fight continues to keep the free.
 50% of proceeds will go to benefit Wild Horse Freedom Federation.

 Horse Photography: The Dynamic Guide for Horse Lovers